Skip to main content

 Americans with Disabilities Act (ADA)

 Service Animals (assistance animals) are excluded from most animal restriction laws and federal laws in America.
-Americans with Disabilities Act (ADA) allows people with disabilities access to their service animals.
-This means that service animals are allowed in all public areas.
-This includes rental properties, in spite of the pet policies in place.
+However, the Americans with Disabilities Act (ADA) allows people with disabilities to access their service animals.
+This means that service animals are allowed in all public areas, including rental properties, in spite of the pet policies in place.

 The FHA requires landlords to permit service animals even if their property has a “no pets” policy.